abrar-nazib/notes/tools/Github/README.md

   - `git commit -a -m "commit message"` to skip the staging process.
 Will stage all the unstaged changes and commit.
 - `git log` shows the commit history
   - `git log --oneline` will show the commit history in one line versions.
-- `git push origin branch_name` push branch to the github
-- `git remote` shows all the remote repos available to a repository

 ## Staging